grokify/ringcentral-sdk-vbs/demo/demo_fax.md

 After downloading the `demo_fax.vbs` file, edit the credentials and run the file using `cscript.exe`.
 This example requires you to request an `access_token` via another means, e.g. the API Explorer at http://ringcentral.github.io/api-explorer/.
 Once you have the `access_token`, you can save this file, edit the 4 variables and run it as shown below.

+This code has been verified to work on Windows 8.1 Enterprise Edition.

 # Usage

 To use this example, save the `demo_fax.vbs` file and edit the following variables as appropriate.